isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 ---

 <b><span style="color:red">[NOTICE]</span> </b> <br/>
 <b><span style="font-size:16px; line-height:1.0; color:red;">Pass holders' entry into Singapore are staggered to manage COVID-19 importation risk.
-If there are no available entry dates, pass holders and their employers may wish to defer travel plans until the situation has <u>stabilised</u>.
+If there are no available entry dates, pass holders and their employers may wish to defer travel plans until the situation has stabilised.
 </span></b><br/>

 ## Overview